 ACSM, ACE, ISSA, NASM and NSCA

-One set of prerequisites that each of the five certifications requires is that you be at least 18 years of age and that you have current cardiopulmonary resuscitation (CPR) and automatic external defibrillator (AED) certifications.
+One set of prerequisites that each of the five certifications requires is that you be at least 18 years of age and have current cardiopulmonary resuscitation (CPR) and automatic external defibrillator (AED) certifications.
 These certifications are commonly offered together as a single credential and can usually be obtained in one day through various American Heart Association (AHA) or Red Cross training centers or through your local fire department or first aid squad.
-You’ll need to be emergency care certified by the time you take your exam.
-For the American Council on Exercise and National Academy of Sports Medicine certified personal trainer (CPT) certifications, the age and CPR/AED requirements are all that’s needed to sit for the exam.
+You’ll need to have these basic emergency care credentials by the time you take your exam.
+For the American Council on Exercise and National Academy of Sports Medicine CPT certifications, the age and CPR/AED requirements are all that’s needed to sit for the exam.

 Also require you to have a GED or HS diploma…

 ACSM, ISSA and NSCA

 For the National Strength & Conditioning Association, International Sports Sciences Association, and American College of Sports Medicine certifications, in addition to the above requirements, you’ll also need to be a high school graduate or have a general education diploma (GED).